vickicello/rails_js_us_hikes_app/README.md

-# US Hikes App
+# Rails + JS - US Hikes App

 Welcome to the US Hikes App, where users can sign up, keep track of hikes they'd like to complete in the US, and comment on other users' hikes.
+This app now features JavaScript on the frontend!

 ## Installation